-MADISON (WKOW) -- A Wisconsin agency says consumers should use a qualified lawyer to protect their interests when purchasing living trusts.
+MADISON (WKOW) -- A Wisconsin agency says consumers should use a qualified attorney to protect their interests when purchasing living trusts.

-Living trusts help consumers administer their assets and transfer them to beneficiaries when they die.
+Living trusts help consumers administer their assets and transfer them to designated beneficiaries when they die.

 The Wisconsin Department of Financial Institutions says living trusts are legal documents that should be developed and reviewed by licensed estate planning attorneys.